Project-MONAI/MONAI/docs/source/highlights.md

 ![transfer_mmar](../images/transfer_mmar.png)

-### 5. Decollate batch data for more flexible operations
+### 5. Decollate batch data for flexible postprocessings
-`decollate batch` is introduced in MONAI v0.6, which simplified the post processing transforms and provides more flexible following operations on a batch of data with various data shape.
-It can decollate the batch data of model predictions and labels into list of tensors for the benefits:
+`decollate batch` is introduced in MONAI v0.6, which simplifies the post processing transforms and provides flexible following operations on a batch of data with various data shapes.
+It can decollate a batch data (e.g. model predictions) into a list of tensors, for the benefits such as:
-1. Now we can execute postprocessing transforms for every item independently, some random transforms should apply different random behavior for every prediction.
+1. enabling postprocessing transforms for each item independently -- randomised transforms could be applied differently for each predicted item in a batch.
-2. Both the preprocessing transforms and postprocessing transforms only need to support channel-first shape of input data, easier to extend and develop more transforms.
+2. simplifying the transform APIs and reducing the input validation burdens because both the preprocessing and postprocessing transforms now only need to support the "channel-first" input format.
-3. It allows to apply Invertd transform for the predictions and the inverted data can have different shape, because they are in a list, not a batch tensor anymore.
+3. enabling the `Invertd` transform for the predictions and the inverted data with different shapes, as the data items are in a list, not stacked in a single tensor.
-4. All the MONAI metrics can support both batch-first tensor and list of channel-first tensors, so we can compute metrics for the inverted data directly.
+4. allowing for both batch-first tensor and list of channel-first tensors in a flexible metric computation.

-The typical logic of `decollate batch`:
+A typical process of `decollate batch` is illustrated as follows (with a `batch_size=N` model predictions and labels as an example):
 ![decollate_batch](../images/decollate_batch.png)

-[decollate batch tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/decollate_batch.ipynb) shows detailed usage example based on the regular PyTorch program.
+[decollate batch tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/decollate_batch.ipynb) shows a detailed usage example based on a PyTorch native workflow.

 ### 6. Easy to integrate into popular workflows
 Except for the pytorch-ignite based `monai.engines`, most of the MONAI modules could be used independently or combined with other software packages.
 For example, MONAI can be easily integrated into popular frameworks such as PyTorch-Lightning and Catalyst: [Lightning segmentation](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/spleen_segmentation_3d_lightning.ipynb) and [Lightning + TorchIO](https://github.com/Project-MONAI/tutorials/blob/master/modules/TorchIO_MONAI_PyTorch_Lightning.ipynb) tutorials show the PyTorch Lightning programs with MONAI modules, and [Catalyst segmentation](https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/unet_segmentation_3d_catalyst.ipynb) shows the Catalyst program with MONAI modules.